113ll3/Ibmclouddocscli/reference/bluemix_cli/extend_cli.md

 # Extending {{site.data.keyword.Bluemix_notm}} CLI with plug-ins
 {: #plug-ins}

 {{site.data.keyword.Bluemix_notm}} CLI supports a plug-in framework to extend its capability.
 You can install a plug-in from a repository, a web URL, or install a plug-in binary locally.

 [{{site.data.keyword.Bluemix_notm}} CLI plug-ins repository](http://clis.ng.bluemix.net/ui/repository.html#bluemix-plugins){: new_window} ![External link icon](../../../icons/launch-glyph.svg) is the official repository where plug-ins are hosted.

-For more commands to manage plug-ins, run `bluemix plugin` to see the help messages.
+For more commands to manage plug-ins, run `ibmcloud plugin` to see the help messages.
 {: tip}

 ## Install a plug-in from the {{site.data.keyword.Bluemix_notm}} CLI repository

 ### Step 1: Search for the plug-in

-1. Use the command `bluemix plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
+1. Use the command `ibmcloud plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
 2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with the name `Bluemix`, you can search the official plug-ins as shown in the following example:

   ```
-  $ bluemix plugin repo-plugins -r Bluemix
+  $ ibmcloud plugin repo-plugins -r Bluemix
   Getting plug-ins from repository 'Bluemix'...

   Repository: Bluemix